remy-k/dsml_greenbonds/README.md

 graph LR
 A[Issuance documents] -- sentiment analysis --> B(Sentiment score)-- algorithm training --> C(Trained model) -- user input --> D(Impact score prediction)
 ```
+# Video presentation
+A [video](https://drive.google.com/file/d/1VjXrE0QSs4cfFe7QEJlhpFRdXxpXMHId/view?usp=sharing) introducing the project, the code, and explaining the results has been created and published on Google Drive.
 # Installation

 The code has been designed to be easily accessible without requiring any installation steps.
 An [interactive tool](https://www.wolframcloud.com/obj/eric.bolliger/WebServices/GB_formmulti) has been developed to allow investors or interested parties to input green bond documents and receive a prediction of the potential impact score.

 The system provides a prompt for the user to input the URL of a desired issuance document.

 <a href="https://ibb.co/rMbZQrr"><img src="https://i.ibb.co/q90RDQQ/Bildschirmfoto-2022-12-18-um-10-31-24.png" alt="Bildschirmfoto-2022-12-18-um-10-31-24" border="0"></a>

 Upon submission, the user is presented with a menu containing a prediction of the document's impact score, generated using our most accurate predictor.

 <a href="https://ibb.co/X5NjQ2w"><img src="https://i.ibb.co/vdgVFwt/Bildschirmfoto-2022-12-18-um-10-32-30.png" alt="Bildschirmfoto-2022-12-18-um-10-32-30" border="0"></a>

 # Dataset
-The data used in the project was sourced from the [TruCost  Environmental database](46https://www.wolframcloud.com/obj/eric.bolliger/WebServices/GB_ImpactScore), which contains extensive information on the environmental impact of over 16,800 companies across various dimensions.
+The data used in the project was sourced from the [TruCost  Environmental database](https://www.marketplace.spglobal.com/en/datasets/trucost-environmental-(46)), which contains extensive information on the environmental impact of over 16,800 companies across various dimensions.
 After performing data cleaning, a sample of 377 companies with complete information was used for analysis.

 # Implementation